-- 1. It's strongly recommended that you visit and configure the Router from the main computer. - To find the main computer's MAC, please go to Start > Run on your main computer, type in cmd and press Enter.
+- 1) It's strongly recommended that you visit and configure the Router from the main computer. - To find the main computer's MAC, please go to Start > Run on your main computer, type in cmd and press Enter.
 At the command prompt, enter ipconfig/all and press Enter.
-The MAC will be displayed under Physical Address. (shown in the following figure)
+The MAC will be displayed as Physical Address, shown in Figure 3-9.